mtorpey/wooden-ships/2-basic.md

     fire subject to two conditions:
     a.
 The ship being fired upon must be the closest in number of hexes to the firing ship of all ships in the field of fire;
     b.
-If the \"closest ship\" happens to be a land hex, friendly ship, surrendered or captured ship, or a hulk, the field of fire is blocked and the ship may not fire that broadside in that turn.
+If the "closest ship" happens to be a land hex, friendly ship, surrendered or captured ship, or a hulk, the field of fire is blocked and the ship may not fire that broadside in that turn.
-5. If there is more than one ship or obstacle which qualifies as
-    \"closest ship\", the attacker may choose which is closest and fire at that ship.
+5. If there is more than one ship or obstacle which qualifies as "closest ship", the attacker may choose which is closest and fire at that ship.
-6. Firing is noted on the log by drawing a slant line (\"/\") through the last loading notation \"R\" on the broadside fired.
+6. Firing is noted on the log by drawing a slant line ("/") through the last loading notation "R" on the broadside fired.
 7. As firing is considered simultaneous, it may be carried out in any order.a Hits will not be marked until after all firing is completed.
 8. A ship may fire both broadsides during the same combat phase, if